 I’ve been able to write high school modules about sport and spirituality—thanks to the financial support of Edmonton Catholic Schools.
-Email me and I’ll send them to you.
+Contact me and I’ll send them to you.

-If you are looking for a speaker on topics of religious education, sport and spirituality, sport and religion, or catholic education, then perhaps I can help.
-Contact me about a date and your expectations.
-Click here to see my CV; I include past presentations, my areas of interest, and research publications.
+If you are looking for a speaker on topics of religious education, sport and spirituality, sport and religion, or Catholic education, then perhaps I can help – contact me about a date and your expectations.
+You can view my CV here; I include past presentations, my areas of interest, and research publications.

 I’ve written a number of articles you might be interested as an educator.
 I include some samples below, but only the first page of each in order to adhere to copyright law.
 If you are interested in reading the rest of these papers (or others), just ask.